Admin368/wicf-task-manager/docs/user-guide.md

 - Tasks maintain their order and can be reordered as needed
 - Each task can be marked as complete/incomplete for each day
 - Tasks can be assigned to specific team members
+- You can filter to see only tasks assigned to you

 ### Creating Tasks (Admin Only)